Red Lodge Clay Center – Short-Term Resident (AIA) 2018

 Gunyoung Kim was born and raised in Seoul, South Korea.
 She received her Bachelors of Fine Art in Ceramics from Kook-Min University in Korea in 2010 and her MFA from The Ohio State University in 2014 where she developed her studio practice and gained teaching experience.
-After graduate school, Gunyoung was the long-term ceramic artist-in-residence at Lawrence Art Center in Lawrence, Kansas.
-She also completed a short-term residency at the Archie Bray Foundation in Helena, MT.
-Gunyoung was selected as one of the 2016 Ceramics Monthly Emerging Artists and she received the Individual Excellence Award from the Ohio Arts Council.
-She currently resides in Columbus, OH.
+After graduate school, Gunyoung completed long-term and short-term residencies at different places including Lawrence Art Center in Kansas, Archie Bray Foundation in Helena, MT and Red lodge clay center in Red lodge MT.
+She has exhibited her work and taught work-shops both nationally and internationally.
+She recently relocated to Massachusetts and working as a full time artist.

-Human emotions are so complicated.
-Our reactions to the world we find ourselves in are so multi-layered that we sometimes don’t even understand our own emotional states and feelings.
-This complexity and ambiguity comes from vulnerability of the human psyche with all its imperfections, and I’m interested in putting these ideas into physical forms emphasizing them through placement and tactile manipulation.
+Complexity, uncertainty and ambiguity comes from vulnerability of the human psyche with all its imperfections has been main idea of my sculpture. and I’m interested in putting these ideas into physical forms emphasizing them through placement and tactile manipulation.